cpu-ex/simulator/README.md

 - [2022/01/08] refactor assembler
 - [2022/01/13] adjust some parameters for executing time prediction
 - [2022/01/15] finalize LITE mode
+- [2022/01/18] support switching LITE mode and NOCACHE mode as optional argument

 ## 2. how to use